TZ1009/ai-proctoring-system/README.md

 ## 🙋 About the Author

-Zhang Tingwei is an undergraduate majoring in Artificial Intelligence at Jinan University.
+TZ1009 is an undergraduate majoring in Artificial Intelligence at Jinan University.
 His interests include computer vision, human-computer interaction, and AI systems.

 ---